top of page

 Growing conditions:

-Prefers full sun but tolerates partial shade.
-Best in moist, rich, well-drained soil but highly adaptable to various soil types including clay, loam, and sandy soils.
-Drought-tolerant once established.
+Eastern redbud prefers full sun but still blooms in partial shade.
+It grows quickly in moist, rich, well-drained soil and is highly adaptable to various soil types, including clay, loam, and sandy soils.
+It is drought-tolerant once established.
 Avoid poorly drained or flooded sites as the tree does not tolerate wet feet.
 Native to open woodlands, woodland edges, streamsides, and savannahs.
-Plant in spring or fall.
+All trees are best planted in spring or fall.
 Deer resistant.
-Short-lived tree (approximately 20 years) but provides outstanding spring display.
+It is a relatively short-lived tree with a lifespan of approximately 20 years.

 C$29.00Price